Adaptation to Climate Change in Developing countries

 The theoretical literature highlights two potential adjustment mechanisms:

-In the first case, lower agricultural productivity generates a shift in comparative advantage towards non-agricultural sectors.
-This leads to a reallocation of workers from agriculture towards manufacturing and services.
+1. Reallocation of Economic Activity: This involves a shift towards non-agricultural sectors or colder regions.
+In the first case, lower agricultural productivity generates a shift in comparative advantage towards non-agricultural sectors and a reallocation of workers from agriculture towards manufacturing and services.
 However, this path might not be feasible for regions with low manufacturing productivity.

 We are now in the position to produce this evidence.
 The last decade has been unusually hot, leading to many persistent extreme weather events in tropical countries, which triggered adaptation responses.